ErnestLeung52/Code-station/README.md

 - Re-order or delete cells using the buttons on the top right
 - Add new cells by hovering on the divider between each cell

+Installation
 All of your changes get saved to the file you opened Code-Station with.
 You can run `npx code-station serve test.js`, all of the text and code you write will be saved to the `test.js` file automatically.

-Thank you for using Code-Station!

--Ernest

-lerna add "package name" --scope="directory" npx code-station serve "file name" -p "port number"
+npx code-station serve "file name" -p "port number"

+Development
+lerna add "package name" --scope="directory"
 Start up Proxy server

 CLI:
 npm run prepublishOnly
 Using ESBuild to bundle entire CLI

+Iteration Opportunities

+1. More user-friendly output
+2. Frontend improvement (fixed code editor height)